-Paid Caregiver Leave may run consecutively with vacation, sick, paid caregiver, and / or paid military / emergency responder leave depending upon the requirements for each being met.
+Paid Caregiver Leave may run consecutively with vacation, health leave, paid caregiver leave, and / or paid military / emergency responder leave depending upon the requirements for each being met.
 The Paid Caregiver Leave Policy does not alter the requirements for other polices, e.g., does not extend the time in which leave may be taken under another policy and does not grant more Paid Caregiver Leave if other forms of leave are used such that the time to use Paid Caregiver Leave has expired.